MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hcn/hcn-declaration-handles.md

 ## HCN_Namespace

-An HCN namespace is an entity that is used to represent a host compute network namespace.
+An HCN namespace is an entity that's used to represent a host compute network namespace.
 Namespaces allow you to have isolated network environments on a single host, where each namespace has its own network interfaces and routing table, separated from other namespaces.

 HCN Namespace entities are represented using HCN_NAMESPACE RPC context handles.